klaytn/kips/KIPs/kip-34.md

 #### KIP7DeployParams

-`KIP7DeployParams` is a class that defines the token informations required when deploying a KIP-7 token contract.
+`KIP7DeployParams` is a class that defines the token information required when deploying a KIP-7 token contract.

 ##### Variables